 Veto vs NeMo Guardrails

 NeMo Guardrails is the right tool when you need to keep a conversational AI on topic, prevent jailbreaks, and enforce dialog patterns.
 It operates at the message level, filtering what goes into and comes out of the LLM.
-NVIDIA built it with serious engineering and backs it with active development.
+NVIDIA built it with sustained engineering and backs it with active development.

 Veto is the right tool when your agent takes real-world actions through tool calls and you need to authorize, deny, or escalate those actions before they execute.
 It operates at the tool-call boundary, not the conversation boundary.